Discover Glenbrook Vintage Railway: A Journey Through New Zealand’s Steam-Powered Heritage

 Charter Services for Groups

-1. Flexible Seating: Choose from vintage carriages seating 25 to 55 people, or hire an entire train with a capacity of up to 400.
+1. Flexible Seating: Opt for vintage carriages seating 25 to 55, or hire a full train for up to 400 guests.

-2. Event Customization: Tailor your experience with catering, knowledgeable hosts, and a variety of themed props for film and event productions.
+2. Event Customization: Personalize with catering, hosts, and themed props for film or event productions.

-3. Scenic Routes: Operate on most parts of the New Zealand National Rail Network, allowing you to enjoy beautiful landscapes.
+3. Scenic Routes: Enjoy beautiful landscapes across parts of the New Zealand National Rail Network.

-4. Exclusive Carriage Hire: For smaller groups, you can hire a carriage attached to the Steam Train Experience for an intimate outing.
+4. Exclusive Carriage Hire: Smaller groups can attach a carriage to the Steam Train Experience for intimate outings.

 Frequently Asked Questions